lollipopman/coproc-blog-post/README.md

 Here we improve the `short-code-emoji` query function a bit to allow the daemon's response to include the return code as well as the emoji.
 This allows the query function to receive errors from the coproc daemon and return them in the same manner as a typical Bash function.
+Now we are ready to compare our memoized `emojiy` with the original one.

 ## Benchmarking Coprocs

 So did our coproc improve the speed of our fancy emojifier?

+### Memoized with Coprocs

 ``` shell
 $ time ./emojify <input >/dev/null